Eschatologue/CM_wiki/docs/class/artificer/armourer.md

 Your Arcane Armour gains additional benefits based on its model, as shown below.

-#### Guardian
+=== "Guardian"

     When a Huge or smaller creature you can see ends its turn within 30 feet of you, you can use your :rsc-r: Reaction to magically force it to make a Strength saving throw against your Spell Save DC.
 On a failed save, you pull the creature up to 25 feet directly to an unoccupied space.
 If you pull the target to a space within 5 feet of you, you can make a melee weapon attack against it as part of this reaction.

     You can use this Reaction a number of times equal to your Intelligence modifier, and you regain all expended uses of it when you finish a Long Rest.

-#### Infiltrator
+=== "Infiltrator"

     Any creature that takes :dmg-light: Lightning damage from your Lightning Launcher glimmers with magical light until the start of your next turn.
 The glimmering creature sheds dim light in a 5-foot radius, and it has :d20-disadv: Disadvantage on attack rolls against you, as the light jolts it if it attacks you.
 In addition, the next attack roll against it has :d20-adv: Advantage, and if that attack hits, the target takes an extra 1d6 :dmg-lightning: Lightning damage.

 --8<-- "includes/snippets/spells2/lv0-5.md"